yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by step - Continuous delivery in Azure DevOps.md

 14. Choose your target subscription and resource group and set the `Service Connection` name to `Fabrikam-Azure`.
 Save the service connection - we will reference it in a later step.

-15. Open the build pipeline in `Edit` mode, and then click on the `Variables` button on the top-right corner of the pipeline editor.
+15. Open the build pipeline in `Edit` mode, and then select the `Variables` button on the top-right corner of the pipeline editor.
 Add a secret variable `CR_PAT`, check the `Keep this value secret` checkbox, and copy the GitHub Personal Access Token from the Before the Hands-on lab guided instruction into the `Value` field.
 Save the pipeline variable - we will reference it in a later step.

     ![Adding a new Pipeline Variable to an existing Azure DevOps pipeline.](../Media/hol-ex3-task3-step15-1.png "New Pipeline Variable")